DavidMANZI-093/xilie/README.md

 #### Authentication Issues
 - **"Authentication Failed" or "Access Denied"**: The extension is in developer mode with limited access.
 Email [manzidavid093@gmail.com](mailto:manzidavid093@gmail.com) with your Spotify email to request access.
+- **VS Code Variants**: If using Code-OSS, VSCodium, or other VS Code variants, you'll need to manually copy the authorization code from your browser when prompted
 - If you're already approved and authentication fails, try signing out and signing in again
 - Clear your browser cache and try authenticating again